svanteschubert/en16931-data-extractor/README.md

 1. The first "normative table" (see "Table 2" below) describe the syntax binding from the semantic (light grey) to XML (dark grey),
 2. the second "informative table" (see Table 3 below) describes it the other way around from XML (dark grey) to semantic (light grey).
-![Two example tables for UN/CEFACT](docs/resources/3-3-both-tables.png) The informative table does not add any new information.
-It starts with the XML part (dark grey), but uses only two of the five XML attributes from the prior normative table.
+![Two example tables for UN/CEFACT](docs/resources/3-3-both-tables.png) The informative table (here Table 3) does not add any new information compared to its preceding sibling the normative talbe (here Table 2).
+The informative table starts with the XML part (dark grey), but uses only two of the five XML attributes from the prior normative table.

 *NOTE:*
 In theory, both tables should provide the same data.